 - New Form 926 filing requirements

-Under the new regulations, the IRS and the Treasury Department have expanded the reporting requirements associated with Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation.
-Under the new regulations, a U.S. transferor of property, in a transaction in which a GRA is required, must report the fair market value, adjusted tax basis, and gain recognized with respect to the transferred stock or securities on Form 926.
+The IRS and the Treasury Department have expanded the reporting requirements associated with Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation.
+Under the 2014 regulations, a U.S. transferor of property, in a transaction in which a GRA is required, must report the fair market value, adjusted tax basis, and gain recognized with respect to the transferred stock or securities on Form 926.
 In addition, the taxpayer must provide a notice along with the form that a GRA is being filed pursuant to Reg. section 1.367(a)-8.5

 - Withdrawal of GRA directive

-The final regulations withdraw LMSB-4-0510-017, a taxpayer-friendly directive that provided guidance on how to remedy a defective GRA.
+The 2014 regulations withdrew LMSB-4-0510-017, a taxpayer-friendly directive that provided guidance on how to remedy a defective GRA.
 The directive permitted taxpayers to remedy, without having to demonstrate reasonable cause, unfiled or deficient GRA documents that were associated with a timely filed GRA.6 Under the directive, the taxpayer was not required to furnish an explanatory statement outlining the reasons for the failure to file.

 - Relief for failures to comply with section 367(a) reporting obligations